Crisp winter days exploring Cornwall

 Those mild climates make winter a delight in the many famous gardens of Cornwall.
 Llandyrock, Trebah, Trelissick and the Lost Gardens of Heligan are all open throughout the winter and you can marvel at the year-round colour.

 When the winter storms unleash their power, the Cornwall of Daphne Du Maurier’s Jamaica Inn comes to mind.
-Waves crash against harbour walls, rain lashes in off the coast and it’s exhilarating to witness (before snuggling up in a cosy hot tub cabin, protected from the elements!)
+Waves crash against harbour walls, rain lashes in off the coast and it’s exhilarating to witness (before snuggling up in a cosy hot tub lodge, protected from the elements!)

 Stormy winters sunset at Kynance Cove